kubernetes/enhancements/keps/sig-node/1797-configure-fqdn-as-hostname-for-pods/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
   - [X] Feature gate (also fill in values in `kep.yaml`)
     - Feature gate name: setHostnameAsFQDN
-    - Components depending on the feature gate: Kubelet
+    - Components depending on the feature gate: kube-apiserver and kubelet
   - [ ] Other
     - Describe the mechanism:
     - Will enabling / disabling the feature require downtime of the control